Kitware/glance/CONTRIBUTING.md

     For more information see: [Create a Pull Request]

-ParaView Glance Viewer uses Github for code review and Travis-CI to test proposed patches before they are merged.
+Glance uses Github for code review and Travis-CI to test proposed patches before they are merged.

 Our [DevSite] is used to document features, flesh out designs and host other